-Historian Lauren Ristvet defines agriculture as the "domestication' of plants... causing it to change genetically from its wild ancestor in ways [that make] it more useful to human consumers."
+Historian Lauren Ristvet defines agriculture as the "'domestication' of plants... causing it to change genetically from its wild ancestor in ways [that make] it more useful to human consumers."
 She and hundreds of other scholars from Hobbes to Marx have pointed to the Neolithic Revolution, that is, the move from a hunter-gatherer world to an agricultural one, as the root of what we today refer to as civilization.
 Without agriculture we don't have empires, written language, factories, universities, or railroads.
 Despite its importance, much remains unclear about why and where agriculture began.
 Instead, scholars hold a handful of well-regarded theories about the roots (pun intended) of agriculture.

-Most scholars agree that the Ice Age played a fundamental role in the rise of agriculture, in the sense that it was impossible during the much colder and often tundra-covered period of the Pleistocene, but of anything would have been an exercise in futility.
-During the Last Glacial Maximum (24,000 - 16,000) years ago), average temperatures dropped "by as much as 57°F near the great ice sheets..."
+Most scholars agree that the Ice Age played a fundamental role in the rise of agriculture, in the sense that it was impossible during the much colder and often tundra-covered period of the Pleistocene, but inevitable during the Holocene thawing.
+Only 4,000 years before the origins of agriculture, the planting of anything would have been an exercise in futility.
+During the Last Glacial Maximum (24,000 - 16,000 years ago), average temperatures dropped "by as much as 57° F near the great ice sheets..."

 This glaciation meant not only that today's fertile farmlands of Spain or the North American Great Plains were increasingly covered in ice, but also that other areas around the world could not depend on constant temperatures or rainfall from year to year.
 Pleistocene foragers had to be flexible.
 The warming trend of the Holocene, by contrast, resulted in consistent rainfall amounts and more predictable temperatures.
 The warming also altered the habitats of the megafauna that humans hunted, alterations that in some cases contributed to their extinction.
-Therefore, as animal populations declined, humans were further encouraged to plant and cultivate seeds in newly-thawed soil.
+Therefore, as animal populations declined, humans were further encouraged to plant and cultivate seeds in newlythawed soil.